How to Detect Moisture in Roof Framing

 How to Use a Moisture Meter on Roof Framing

-Moisture meters provide the most reliable confirmation of moisture inside roof framing.
-While visual inspection identifies suspicious areas, moisture meters verify whether wood contains measurable moisture.
+Moisture meters provide one of the most useful ways to confirm moisture inside accessible roof framing.
+While visual inspection identifies suspicious areas, moisture meters help verify whether exposed wood contains measurable moisture.

 These tools measure the percentage of moisture inside wood and help determine whether conditions are safe or potentially damaging.